Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 Retrieving Objects Using OQL Specified in a Dataset

 Instead of coding the OQL statement in a string parameter, you can also use a Dataset.
-This has the benefit the that Mendix Studio Pro will validate your OQL query.
+This has the benefit that Mendix Studio Pro will validate your OQL query.

 This time, you need to define a Java action that will take the name of the dataset.
 This action will get the OQL from the DataSet, execute it, and return a list of Mendix objects.